 Six Living Labs

-Through six Living Labs across Europe, WoodStock will collect input and co-create solutions for sustainable wood construction to achieve its ambitions.
-These Living Labs will bring together research organisations, industry, government agencies and citizens in the Netherlands, Ireland, Norway, Poland, France and Slovenia.
+To reach its ambitions, WoodStock collects input and co-creates solutions for sustainable wood construction through six Living Labs located across Europe.
+These Living Labs will bring together research organisations, industry representatives, government agencies, and citizens in the Netherlands, Ireland, Norway, Poland, France and Slovenia.
 Read more

 13 European partners

 The WoodStock project consists of 13 European partners, and is coordinated by Ghent University.
-The consortium includes research institutes, universities, the wood sector, and small SMEs.
+The consortium includes research institutes, universities, umbrella wood sector organisations, and an SME.

 8 universities: Ghent University (Belgium) - Delft University of Technology (the Netherlands) - Aalto University (Finland) - University of Bordeaux (France) - Norwegian University of Science and Technology (Norway) - University of Galway (Ireland) - Lodz University of Technology (Poland) - University of Primorska (Slovenia) 2 research institutes: Norwegian Institute of Bioeconomy Research (Norway) - InnoRenew CoE (Slovenia) 2 umbrella wood sector organisations: InnovaWood (EU) - CEI-Bois (EU) 1 small-medium enterprise: WETA (Belgium)